-3) DESCRIPTION OF THE SUPPLEMENTARY PENSION OR EARLY RETIREMENT SCHEMES FOR MEMBERS, THE BOARD AND SENIOR EXECUTIVES
+B.1.3 DESCRIPTION OF THE SUPPLEMENTARY PENSION OR EARLY RETIREMENT SCHEMES FOR MEMBERS, THE BOARD AND SENIOR EXECUTIVES

 The Company provides the option to all employees to participate in a defined contribution pension plan in line with local Bermuda market practice.
 The Company does not have additional supplemental pension schemes nor any early retirement schemes.
-There is no pension plan for the Company's nonexecutive Boardmembers.
+There is no pension plan for the Company's non-executive Board members.

-4) ANY MATERIAL TRANSACTIONS WITH SHAREHOLDER CONTROLLERS, PERSONS WHO EXERCISE SIGNIFICANT INFLUENCE, THE BOARD OR SENIOR EXECUTIVES
+B.1.4 ANY MATERIAL TRANSACTIONS WITH SHAREHOLDER CONTROLLERS, PERSONS WHO EXERCISE SIGNIFICANT INFLUENCE, THE BOARD OR SENIOR EXECUTIVES